sujith-eag/personal-site/content/docs/bash-linux/linux_bash/bash-1_basics.md

 - **`bash`**: Start a new Bash session within the current session
 - **`exit`**: Exit the current Bash session (If it is the outermost one, it will close the window)
 - **`passwd`**: Change the user password
+- **`ps`** : Report a snapshot of the current processes.
+- **`stty`** : Change and prints Terminal Settings (`-a` to show all settings)

 ---

 ### **Executing Multiple Commands**

 Multiple commands can be executed on a single line by separating them with a semicolon `;`.
-This allows you to run multiple commands consecutively, one after the other.
+This allows to run multiple commands consecutively, one after the other.
+The white space between two commands is just for readability purpose.

 ```bash {frame="none"}
 $ uname -o; echo $SHELL; who; whoami;